-This website is being reconstructed after its move to Easyspace.
+This website has been reconstructed after its move to Easyspace.

 Sunset times shown on this website are in GMT and take account of the higher land to the west of our property.
 There is also a page showing sunrise, but this is for tomorrow as I am never up in time to see it today!

 The orginal HTML website was created using MicroSoft Expressions Web (FrontPage).
 Here are some sunrays glancing through the mist on a November afternoon.

 Mitchell’s Elm House is set in about 9 acres of ground.
 The largest field, “Plumtree